RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-2-1-deploy-rhv-vm-playbook.markdown

 Hi,

 this time I'd like to describe a handy way we have for creating a virtual machine into [our lab](/lab-description).
-Normally in ITIL organisations, it is something behind a slow ticket.
+Normally in ITIL organisations it is something behind a slow ticket.
 We wanted to have demos for our work, and don't want to repeat manually the steps to do basic tasks.
 Instead we want to quickly do by press of a button, within few minutes: